-The Baltimore series stopped after three seasons, but Women’s Philharmonic Advocacy started doing their own season analysis starting in 2016/17 with a smaller list of 21 orchestras as a way to highlight the lack of women composers represented in orchestra programs:
+The Baltimore series stopped after three seasons, but Women’s Philharmonic Advocacy started doing their own season analysis in 2016/17 with a smaller list of 21 orchestras as a way to highlight the lack of women composers represented in orchestra programs.

 DONNE also has a research page with links to other studies on representation in music, including one on (mostly-classical) French music festivals, which I have put on my reading list.

-Most recently, the Institute for Composer Diversity was founded within the School of Music at the State University of New York at Fredonia.
-They published an analysis of Orchestra Seasons for 2019/20 that includes data from 120 orchestras.
+The Institute for Composer Diversity was founded within the School of Music at the State University of New York at Fredonia.
 Their analysis looks at representation of composers from underrepresented racial, ethnic, or cultural heritages in addition to gender.

 I have used the ICD’s analysis frequently in my analysis of top classical playlists on streaming services because of its recency, and the depth and breadth of the composer demographics it studied.
-Notably, it is the only big study I found that examines race in addition to gender and whether composers are living.
+Notably, it is the only big study I found (before the release of the DONNE 2020/21 study) that examined race in addition to gender and whether composers are living.

-So far, I haven’t found any Canadian analyses which are similar to those listed above.
-However, I have come across a couple interesting pieces of academic work examining the programming of Canadian composers:
+I have also come across a couple interesting pieces of academic work examining the programming of Canadian composers: